How To Crochet A Zigzag Bag

 new-idea-progress

-I’ll try and get this finished for next week although I’m well aware that I say that sort of thing quite often.
+I’ll try to get this crochete project finished for next week, although I’m well aware that I say that sort of thing quite often.
 I’ve got a crochet pattern/tutorial in handwritten scribbles that I’d said I’d publish this week.
 That’s really not going to happen.
 Not yet anyway.

 linen-stitch-in-the-round

-This idea is a lot more simple than the other not-yet-ready pattern.
-I think it’ll be a fun one so stick around for a future blog post.
+This idea is a lot simpler than the other not-yet-ready pattern.
+I think it’ll be a fun one, so stick around for a future blog post.

 another-wip

-Then there’s this, which is related to the c2c geometric square cushion I made recently.
+Then there’s a quick fix crochet idea I have, which is related to the c2c geometric square cushion I made recently.
 I really hope this one looks like my imagination tells me it will look.

 And now I need to go and make dinner before collecting Eldest from Judo.
 I really hope that some of these WIPs will actually be finished at some point soon.
 Today is not the day.